wp-plugins/crosswordsearch/readme.txt

   they have been added to the editors.
 For those projects, they can preview riddles, delete them or approve pending riddles by restricted editors.

+= Custom theming =

+It is possible to override the design for this plugin by placing a file `crosswordsearch.css` into the base folder of the active theme.
+It will be loaded directly after the default plugin CSS.

+Since some dimension values for the crossword grid are used in computations during drag operations, it might be necessary to adjust them to customizations.
+Therefore the *Options* tab on the Settings/Crosswordsearch page exposes the required values if it finds an active custom CSS file.

 = Content management =

 The *Assign projects and editors* tab is used to set up projects.
 Each crossword belongs